 Fun fact: they were previously in the tennis shoe industry.

-Classic English riding boots were stiff, heavy and hard on your ankles.
+At the time, classic English riding boots were stiff, heavy and hard on your ankles.

 They wanted to make boots actually comfortable to wear and easier on your feet.
 In a way, more like Western boots that were designed to be worn all day long working in the fields and herding cattle.